Tammy Wynette: 1976–1984: Solo return with "'Til I Can Make It on My Own" and continued success

 Critics and writers highlighted Wynette's music of this period.
 Bufwack and Oermann observed that her late 1970s singles "took a candid look at modern sexuality".
 AllMusic's Thom Jurek found 1977's One of a Kind LP to evoke the performances of a "true diva" and "country music's reigning queen".
-Meanwhile, critic Eugene Chadbourne (also of AllMusic) found the musical quality of 1978's Womanhood to be mediocre and gave it two-and-a-half stars.
+Critic Eugene Chadbourne found the musical quality of 1978's Womanhood to be mediocre and gave it two-and-a-half stars.

 As the 1980s progressed, Wynette continued having commercial success but with less frequency.
-In 1980, she reunited with George Jones for the duet single, "Two Story House".
+In 1980, she reunited with George Jones for the duet single "Two Story House".
 It reached number two on the Billboard country chart and number one on the RPM country chart.
 However, it also proved to be her final American top five single.
 The pair also reunited for several shows including a performance at Wembley Stadium and an HBO special.
 In 1980, Wynette told Billy Sherrill that she was ready to work with a new record producer.
 "She needed fresh blood, fresh ideas," Sherrill commented in 2010.
 The final Sherrill-produced album was 1980's Only Lonely Sometimes.
 Both singles from the LP ("He Was There (When I Needed You)" and "Starting Over") reached number 17 on the Billboard country chart.

 Several years prior, Wynette married for the fifth (and final) time to George Richey.
 The pair previously wrote songs together, but after marrying, he became her full-time manager.
 Besides business affairs, he also produced several of her albums.
 Following the Chips Moman-produced You Brought Me Back (1981), Richey produced Wynette's 1982 LP, Soft Touch.
 The album spawned "Another Chance", which became her first top ten single in several years.
 Additional early 1980s singles made the country top 20: "Crying in the Rain" (1981), "You Still Get to Me in My Dreams" (1982), and "A Good Night's Love" (1983).
-Wynette's record sales began to wane in popularity following 1982.
+Wynette's record sales began to wane following 1982.
 Both the albums Good Love & Heartbreak (1982) and Even the Strong Get Lonely (1983) reached only the Billboard country top 60.
 Wynette's singles also reached progressively lower chart positions following 1982.
 This included "Still in the Ring" and a cover of John Prine's "Unwed Fathers".